-Glover Garden is a famous European-style residence.
+Glover Garden is a famous European-style residence sitting on a hilltop with commanding views of the harbor.
 Built in 1863, it was the setting for the story of Puccini’s opera Madam Butterfly.
 The house was named after Thomas Glover, a Scottish entrepreneur and a key figure in the industrialization of Japan.
 There was a scene in Madame Butterfly where jo-jo-san stood in front of a window watching Lieutenant Pinkerton's ship sailing into Nagasaki harbor.

 After the Portuguese were expelled from Japan, a Dutch trading factory, formerly located in Hirado 平戸市, was moved to Dejima.
 The Dutch workers, the only remaining westerners allowed in the country, were restricted to Dejima during Japan’s 200 years isolation period.

 Today the whole area has been restored and is maintained as a museum.
 Based on this history, we can understand why Tokyo train station was modeled after Amsterdam's Central train station, and why the Japanese royal family maintained a special relationship with the Dutch royal family.